 (Interestingly enough, when Wonder recently performed the complete Songs In The Key of Life in concert, he chose to embed the EP’s tracks earlier in the running order so that he could end with the uplifting “Another Star.”
 In contrast to the peaceful “Easy Goin’ Evening,” the danceable groove of “Another Star” and the “la la la” chorus create an exciting and enthusiastic ending to the album.)

-Songs In The Key Of Life entered the charts at number one two weeks before the album was even released.
+Songs In The Key Of Life entered the charts at Number One two weeks before the album was even released.
 At the time, this was a rarity, and Songs was only the third album to debut at number one.
 (The other two were Elton John’s 1975 albums Captain Fantastic and the Brown Dirt Cowboy and Rock of the Westies.
 John, by the way, called Songs In The Key Of Life “the best album ever made.”)
 The album’s first two singles, “I Wish” and “Sir Duke,” also reached number one.
 Songs garnered four Grammy awards, including Wonder’s third Album of the Year in four years.
 (Frank Sinatra is the only other solo artist to receive the award three times.)
 In many polls, Songs In The Key Of Life is voted one of the top albums of all time.

 When Stevie Wonder finally released Songs In The Key Of Life in September of 1976, it was a culmination of an extraordinary burst of creativity.
 Although he would have many more hit albums and singles, Wonder would never again create such a masterpiece.
-The album’s multifaceted celebration of life is just as relevant today as it was in 1976, and the joyful music it contains continues to influence countless musicians forty years later.
+The album’s multifaceted celebration of life is just as relevant today as it was in 1976, and the joyful music it contains continues to influence countless musicians decades later.

 For a more detailed look at Songs In the Key Of Life, I highly recommend Zeth Lundy’s contribution to the excellent 33 1/3 series: Stevie Wonder’s Songs In The Key Of Life.